 Level four – esteem needs

 Well, with all that going on I’d have to be a bit soft in the head not to feel a bit puffed up, wouldn’t I?
 Anyway, soft in the head is Labrador, not Border Collie territory.
 As a result I’m something of a buoyant little fellow, though sometimes – I’m told – my head gets a bit too big for my walking boots, then I need to be taken down a peg or two.
 The big names who didn’t respond to e mail quest (enabling me to name drop through tagging them, and thereby getting tons of followers) did just that.
 Therefore, my blog still isn’t a viable proposition for would be advertisers, paying lots of dosh for my fundraising.
-I know B meant to be consoling when she told me they might have thought I was a bit of cheap meat – spam I think she actually said – but, quite frankly, I didn’t find it in the least reassuring.
+I know B meant to be consoling when she told me they might have thought I was a bit of cheap meat – spam I think she actually said – but, quite frankly, I didn’t find it in the least consoling.
 It has dented but not altogether destroyed my faith in the two legged variety because, BIG BECAUSE, I did get a few responses with kind and encouraging words and they were from v. v. v.
 BIG names: Roy Hattersley, a mystery celebratory, Elton John and, Julia Bradbury who just recently sent me a present to thank me for being friends, how cool is that.
 Julia and her team at The Outdoor Guide, are doing their best to help me get recognised and I am v. v. v grateful to them.
 The comments of my celebrity fans are at the end of the welcome post that fronts up my blog.
 With such warm sentiments ringing in my ears how could I not be elevated to the very top of the triangle, with the best of them, going for gold.

 Level five – self-actualisation needs

 I’d say this is a work in progress, 47 Munros down and a mere 235 to go.
-I did manage to climb the height of Everest this year and, of course, I have my literary ambitions – to get a book of my own published one day.
+I did manage to climb the equivalent height of Everest this year and, of course, I have my literary ambitions – to get a book of my own published one day.

 With such a lovely life and so much going for me, I’m looking forward to doing a bit more of this self-actualising stuff in the coming year and, guess what, I’ll let you all about it.
 But, not before…